Baduit/C-WebSnake/README.md

 ## Description
 A trivial snake done in C++ using Cheerp to compile into javascript to run it on your browser.

-It is ugly but for my defense I made this project to test Cheerp and I never made anything in html.
+It is ugly (both the output and the C++ code) but for my defense I made this project to test Cheerp during an afternoon and I never made anything in html.
 (Except 10 years ago when I was in middle school so it does not really count)

 ## How to compile
 Run `/opt/cheerp/bin/clang++ -std=c++1z -target cheerp -O2 main.cpp -o main.js`